A Simple Method For A Complex Task

 If you have a decent CPA, they'll print out the quarterly estimated tax forms you send in along with each payment.

-If you have a great CPA, they’ll put each form into pre-addressed envelopes.
-This means all you need to do is put a check inside the envelop, place a stamp, then put it in your mailbox 4 times per year.
+If you have a great CPA, they'll put each form into pre-addressed envelopes.
+This means all you need to do is put a check inside the envelope, place a stamp, then put it in your mailbox 4 times per year.

 Quarterly estimated tax payments will help you understand how much of your income needs to be set aside for taxes by forcing you to pony up 4 times per year.
 The better your understanding of this, the less painful the entire process will be for you.